krutarth31/subspark/README.md

 redirects the seller to Stripe.
 When the checkout completes the webhook marks the seller account active and the user is redirected to the Products page to create listings.

+## Purchases

+Buyers must sign up before checking out.
+Completed purchases are listed on the `/purchases` page for easy access.